emacselements/easy-find/README.md

 ## Usage

 ## Nemo-Style Patterns
-For users familiar with Nemo file manager, here is an example of some search patterns for file types:
+For users familiar with the Nemo file manager, here is an example of some search patterns for file types:

 ```
 # VIDEOS